At the Airport

 Review your passport stamp immediately, while you are still with the CBP officer.
 The passport should be stamped with your arrival date and your immigration status.
 If you are an F-1, F-2, J-1 or J-2, the CBP officer should write "D/S" on the stamp.
 If you are entering the United States in any other status, the handwritten date should match the expected end date of your visit.

 Collect your luggage after completing the initial CBP inspection, then proceed through the second inspection where you will make a customs declaration.
-For more information, visit CBP for International Visitors and review the following:
+For more information, visit CBP for International Visitors.

 Transportation from LAX to Pasadena